-XOsoft will release the next version of its WANSync data synchronisation and replication software with added support for Linux, 64-bit environments and the BlackBerry mobile device.
+XOsoft on Monday will release the next version of its WANSync data synchronization and replication software with added support for Linux, 64-bit environments and the BlackBerry mobile device.

-Brian Humphreys, IT director for outsourcing provider Affiliated Computer Services, in Dallas, has been using WANSync for about a year to transfer large quantities of data.
-"The tool is very useful for us as we are able to keep data at near real-time availability between US and international locations," he says.
+Brian Humphreys, IT director for outsourcing provider Affiliated Computer Services, has been using WANSync for about a year to transfer large quantities of data.
+"The tool is very useful for us as we are able to keep data at near real-time availability between U.S. and international locations," he said.

 The company, which has been beta-testing version 4.0, was encouraged by the expanded platform support and management features.

-The WANSync software has helped the company save time by automating manual tasks, he says.
+The WANSync software has helped the company save time by automating manual tasks, he said.

-"Before, for us to keep disaster recovery data in sync between non-US offshore locations and the US required at least two to three days of manual intervention.
+"Before, for us to keep disaster recovery data in sync between non-U.S. offshore locations and the U.S. required at least two to three days of manual intervention.
 At that point our data at best was a week behind, instead of 24 hours or 1 hour behind.
-It was quite a lengthy process ...
-We just need an engineer to monitor the process once in a while and check on it, instead of spending two to three days every week to make sure data was current," Humphreys says.
+It was quite a lengthy process. ...
+We just need an engineer to monitor the process once in a while and check on it, instead of spending two to three days every week to make sure data was current," Humphreys said.

-"The integration is moving along well," says Gil Rapaport, XOsoft spokesman, in Waltham, Massachusetts.
+"The integration is moving along well," said Gil Rapaport, XOsoft spokesman.

-The combined software bundle is now in beta, and is expected to be generally available in June, Rapaport says.
+The combined software bundle is now in beta, and is expected to be generally available in June, Rapaport said.